The best sales to shop today: Apple, Aerogarden, Always Pan and more - CNN Underscored

 - Upgrade your home office setup with savings on this Samsung 32-inch M7 Smart Monitor from Amazon.

-- Ensure your home’s safety is up to par with deals on First Alert combinations smoke alarms and carbon monoxide detectors.
+- Ensure your home’s safety is up to par with deals on First Alert combination smoke alarms and carbon monoxide detectors.

 - Relax in a new massage chair with The Home Depot’s one day deals on the tension-relieving furniture.